+It's good to understand the classic distinctions between a resort spa and destination spa, even though they have blurred in recent years.
 The classic resort spa is one more amenity in a setting that also offers golf, tennis, swimming, kids clubs, gyms, and sometimes a full schedule of exercise classes.
-Generally you pay for everything separately -- accommodations, meals, spa treatments, even exercise classes, though sometimes they are complimentary.
+Generally, you pay for everything separately: accommodations, meals, spa treatments, even exercise classes, though sometimes they are complimentary.

-At the spa you can get massages, facials and body treatments, and have access to all the facilities, which tend to be lavish than a day spa.
+At the spa, you can get massages, facials and body treatments, and have access to all the facilities, which tend to be lavish than a day spa.
 There might be healthy offerings on the menu and a spa cafe, but at a resort spa you can eat a 20-ounce steak and polish it off with a pitcher of martinis if you want to.
 You're there to have fun and relax, not necessarily grow and get healthy.
 The spa is usually open to locals who want to book a treatment.